Alejogb1/job-board/blog-data/hello-world-in-prolog.md

     nl.
 ```

-Okay lets break it down `hello_world` is what we call a predicate a fancy word for something that can be true or false it's like a function but a little different in logic land The `:-` means 'if' but in this specific context it's more like the definition of what happens when we call the `hello_world` predicate
+ lets break it down `hello_world` is what we call a predicate a fancy word for something that can be true or false it's like a function but a little different in logic land The `:-` means 'if' but in this specific context it's more like the definition of what happens when we call the `hello_world` predicate

 So when you query prolog with `hello_world` it will execute the write part and then the new line part simple right?